Film: Behind The Candelabra

 This movie provides examples of:

-- Bi the Way: Scott claims to be bisexual, although he is never seen with a woman during the movie.
+- Bi the Way: Scott identifies as bisexual, although he is never seen with a woman during the movie.

 - Camp: It's hard to do a movie about Liberace that isn't.